zufallsgenerator/zufallsgenerator.github.io/_posts/2014-01-04-strictly-typed-properties-for-javascript.md

     sprite.x = "Hello, world!"; // Passed without complaints
     sprite.y = sprite.somethingUndefined / 10; // Exception is thrown

-...and suddenly you have an object with a strictly typed property.
+...and suddenly you have an object with a strongly typed property.

 Wrapping this in a function would look something like: